Housing Assistance Policy

 13. Decisions, notifications and redeterminations

-The council or its appointed Agency will notify the applicant in writing when their application has been approved or refused.
-The decision will be notified as soon as reasonably practical and in any event no later than six months after receipt of a full and valid application.
+The council or its appointed Agent will notify the applicant in writing when their application has been approved or refused.
+The decision will be notified as soon as reasonably practical and, in any event, no later than six months after receipt of a full and valid application.

 If the application is approved, the notification will specify the eligible works, the value of the assistance and the builder/contractor who will execute the works.
 In the case of a Disabled Facilities Grant the council may, where financial or operational demands dictate, defer payment of the assistance for a period not exceeding 12 months.
 Any deferment will be detailed within the grant approval notice.